Electricity sector in Hong Kong: Power stations in Hong Kong

 Commissioned in 1992, the Penny's Bay Power Station is a diesel-fired gas turbine power station located at Penny's Bay on Lantau Island.
-It is a peaking power station with an installed generation capacity of 300MW.
+It is a peaking power station with an installed generation capacity of 300 MW.

 Interconnection with China

 CLP's electrical grid is interconnected with the China Southern Power Grid of Mainland China.
-Hong Kong imports 23% of its total electricity needs from generating facilities with CLP's equity situated in the mainland.
-These include a contractual agreement of 70% electricity output from the 2 x 944 MW Daya Bay Nuclear Power Plant and some peaking power/pumping load from Guangzhou Pumped Storage Power Station in Conghua.
+Hong Kong imports approximately 23% of its total electricity needs from generating facilities with CLP's equity situated in the mainland.
+These include a contractual agreement of 70% electricity output from the 2 × 944 MW Daya Bay Nuclear Power Plant and some peaking power/pumping load from Guangzhou Pumped Storage Power Station in Conghua.
 Recently, CLP said that it would buy 10% more nuclear power from Daya Bay Plant, increasing the share to 80% of the plant's output capacity.
 But with the increasing electricity demand in southern China, it will be difficult for CLP to acquire 100% of the plant's output capacity.